Hair Towel Crochet Pattern: Free Printable PDF

 Do I have to do the post-stitch section?

-You can simplify by working plain HDC/DC sections, but the FPDC/BPDC section adds structure and a nice twist effect.
+When working on your crochet hair towel pattern, You can simplify by working plain HDC/DC sections, but the FPDC/BPDC section adds structure and a nice twist effect.

-Designed by Ameli • KnotToYarn.com.
+When working on your crochet hair towel pattern, Designed by Ameli • KnotToYarn.com.
 For pattern support: contact@knotoyarn.com

-Related guides on KnotToYarn
+What Is Related guides on KnotToYarn?

 - Half double crochet (HDC): step-by-step tutorial